piyushroshan/python-gradle-miniforge-plugin/README.md

 Python project configuration can be fully automated by Gradle tasks.

+## Inspiration
+miniforge is the community (conda-forge) driven and package installations thus come from conda-forge channel resolving licensing issues and keeping the entire use open in nature.

+miniforge also has better arm64 and other architecture support.

+miniforge has a dedicated pypy support.
+Will enhance this plugin to support pypy.

 ## Requirements
 * Java JDK or JRE version 8 or higher